-With the recent announcement that employees in Singapore should continue to work from home as the default arrangement to minimise the risk of Covid-19 transmission at the workplace, it is looking ever more indubitable that work culture has permanently shifted.
+With the that employees in Singapore should continue to work from home as the default arrangement to minimise the risk of Covid-19 transmission at the workplace, it is looking ever more indubitable that work culture has permanently shifted.

 The traditional eight-hour workday from 9 to 5 may have already been slowly phasing out in recent years, with companies beginning to recognise that work flexibility may lead to higher productivity.
 However, the coronavirus pandemic has necessitated a much more rapid and radical shift.
 Whether an employer likes it or not, remote work is now the norm, with all the massive implications that come with it.